 Carefully weighing the options, Jaime and I chose the one that had lots of butifarras, or sausages, but I would have been happy with any one of them.
 Eventually, it was our turn.
 “We’ll take the butifarra coca,” Jaime said.
 Then she said one of the things you never want to hear from anyone in charge of dispensing food.

 Silly us to think we could just walk in and buy cocas.
 You have to call at least a day in advance and even then they take only so many orders.

 We did the only sensible thing to do.
 We ordered cocas for the next day and decided to change our plans and stay overnight.

 The next day we drove into the square ready to pick up our cocas but when we turned the corner there was a cop there, a Guardia Civil.
 He was standing outside his parked cruiser, pretty much alone.
 I couldn’t help but notice he was a hefty fellow.

 What to do?
 It seemed a bit cheeky to park and ignore the signs with him standing right there, but we did anyway.
 Jaime shrugged and said, “Let’s see if he says anything,” and we got out.

 As we walked by the Guardia, he motioned us over and I thought, uh-oh.

 He took a step forward and put a hand on my shoulder.
 “You have to try the cocas,” he said with a big smile.
 “Exquisite!
 My partner doesn’t even let me go in anymore because I buy them all.”
 With that he rubbed his large belly as if to display the proof.

 The Guardia was right, and so was everyone else.
 They were delicious.
-If you’re ever within a few hundred kilometres of Camarasa, you should really stop by.
+You should drop by if you’re ever within a few hundred kilometres.